digital-work-lab/literature-review-seminar/docs/teaching_notes.md

 - [ ] Prepare cards: **5 min**, **2 min**
 - Students should stand up when presenting

+General quetsions for reflection:

+- What was challenging when writing the protocol?
+- What would you change if you were to complete the review?

 > Feedback zum Seminar
 >
 > Liebe Studierende,